moosichu/presentation-crest-underwater/presentation.md

 ::: notes

-Render polygonal "skirt" with an underwater fog shader.
+Render polygonal "curtain" with an underwater fog shader.

-Take skirt used on the cracked window of a giant sinking ship...
+Take curtain used on the cracked window of a giant sinking ship...

 Apply it to the player camera!